DremOSDeveloperTeam/DremOS/README.md

 ## Downloads
 DremOS Alfa (1.x), Bravo (2.x), and Charlie (3.x) are tightly packed into a single ~4.5GB ZIP file and is downloadable <a href="https://drive.google.com/open?id=1lFdUuK4Cgp5VHfYCZQYzZs9aYLhLVL_3">Here</a>

 Note: This OS may be a pain to install, and will probably not install on any Apple computer (iMac, MacBook, Mac Pro, etc.) due to the firmware it uses.
+VirtualBox (or maybe VMWare) will be your best bet here.

-© DremOS Department of Innovation Inc. (DDoII) 2016-2018 © Innovation Inc. 2009-2018
+© DremOS Department of Innovation Inc. (DDoII) 2016-2019 © Innovation Inc. 2009-2019